lennartbrandin/profiling-report/main.typ

 The following tools were used to design, research, write this report in the described extent.
 === Typst - Typesetting
 Typst is a typsetting language, used here to simplify the design process by providing an underlying system of using templates, styles and citations.
-This report was designed using the #link("https://collaborating.tuhh.de/es/ce/public/tuhh-typst")[ #gls-short("TUHH") typst ies-report template ].
+This report was designed using the #link("https://collaborating.tuhh.de/es/ce/public/tuhh-typst")[ @TUHH typst ies-report template ].
 === VSCode - @IDE
 Visual Studio Code is a general purpose editor, mainly used here to write the report and provide macros and debugging features for Typst.
 === Git/Jujutsu - Version control